Hamburgevons

 The word Hamburgevons (also Hamburgefons, Hamburgefonstiv or Hamburgefönstiv) is a short piece of meaningless filler text used for assessing the design and the appearance of a typeface.
 It contains all essential forms in a Latin alphabet, so that the character of the respective font can be recognized quickly.
 It consists of the letters that are often first designed when designing a typeface.

-The word is useful for typographers and designers during the design of a font, as the form of its letters include all of the curves and abutments normally found in a font.
+This heterogram is useful for typographers and designers during the design of a font, as the form of its letters includes all of the curves and abutments normally found in a font.
 As a test word, it is useful for determining the visual readability of a font chosen for a layout.
 A version of it is often used as a standard word in the visual layout of fonts submitted to competitions and exhibitions.